walter7878/data-curriculum/libs.md

 ## Datasets (English, multilang)
 * [NLP Datasets List](https://github.com/niderhoff/nlp-datasets/blob/master/README.md).
 Alphabetical list of free/public domain datasets with text data for use in Natural Language Processing (NLP).
 * [10.000 most used words](https://github.com/first20hours/google-10000-english).
+* [LazyNLP](https://github.com/chiphuyen/lazynlp).
+A straightforward library that allows you to crawl, clean up, and deduplicate webpages to create massive monolingual datasets.
+Using this library, you should be able to create datasets larger than the one used by OpenAI for GPT-2.

 # Data Preparation, wrangling and exploration